man-group/ArcticDB/docs/mkdocs/docs/index.md

 ### Setup

-ArcticDB is a storage engine designed for object storage, but also supports local RAM storage and local-disk storage using LMDB.
+ArcticDB is a storage engine designed for object storage, but also supports local-disk storage using LMDB.

 !!!
 Storage Compatibility